 He noted symptoms of wasting, weakness, and pallor would take precedence over the bowel issues.
 He also stated that food management was necessary, and errors in direction might cause the symptoms.

 “...But if the patient can be cured at all, it must be by means of diet”, Gee stated.

 In 1888 Gee writes in St. Bartholomew's Hospital Reports his description called “The Coeliac Affection.”

 "There is a kind of chronic indigestion which is met with in persons of all ages, yet is especially apt to affect children between one and five years old.
 Signs of the disease are yielded by the fæces; being loose, not formed, but not watery; more bulky than the food taken would seem to account for; pale in colour, as if devoid of bile; yeasty, frothy, an appearance probably due to fermentation; stinking, stench often very great, the food having undergone putrefaction rather than concoction."

 Does "Coeliac Affection" sound familiar?
 Gee likely paid homage to Aretaeus by using the same title.
 Other similarities to Aretaeus' writings were also noted throughout Gee's report.
 Gee's ability to read Greek may have attributed to the similarities.

 It should be noted that Gee was the first to observe celiac disease in all ages, particularly in children.
 Aretaeus recorded this only in adults, more commonly found in the aged and women.

-Noticing the food connection, Gee felt "the allowance of farinaceous (starchy) food must be small.”
+Noticing the food connection, Gee felt "the allowance of farinaceous (starchy) food must be small."
 He reports of a child doing amazingly well when fed a quart of the best Dutch mussels every day.
-However, once mussel season was over – the child relapsed.
+However, once the mussel season was over – the child relapsed.
 Funny thing, the child couldn't be persuaded to eat the mussels the following season.